gmierz/mindwave-lsl/README.md

 This tool is for Mindwave EEG products and it was tested with Mindwave Mobile 2.
 You can use it to take data from a ThinkGear Connecter service using telnet and output it in a Lab Streaming Layer (LSL) outlet.

+It can connect to Mindwave headsets using [mindwave-python](https://github.com/BarkleyUS/mindwave-python)/[python-mindwave](https://github.com/faturita/python-mindwave) as a connector too.
+Furthermore, you can set `--output` to a directory or CSV file to output the data there.

 This package is available through pip
 ```
 pip install mindwavelsl